G. H. Hardy

 Starting in 1914, Hardy was the mentor of the Indian mathematician Srinivasa Ramanujan, a relationship that has become celebrated.
-Hardy almost immediately recognised Ramanujan's extraordinary albeit untutored brilliance, and Hardy and Ramanujan became close collaborators.
-In an interview by Paul Erdős, when Hardy was asked what his greatest contribution to mathematics was, Hardy unhesitatingly replied that it was the discovery of Ramanujan.
+Hardy almost immediately recognised Ramanujan's extraordinary, albeit untutored, brilliance, and Hardy and Ramanujan became close collaborators.
+When asked by a young Paul Erdős what his greatest contribution to mathematics was, Hardy unhesitatingly replied that it was the discovery of Ramanujan.
 He remarked that on a scale of mathematical ability, his ability would be 25, Littlewood would be 30, Hilbert would be 80, and Ramanujan would be 100.

 In a lecture on Ramanujan, Hardy said that "my association with him is the one romantic incident in my life".

 Biography

 G. H. Hardy was born on 7 February 1877, in Cranleigh, Surrey, England, into a teaching family.
-His father was Bursar and Art Master at Cranleigh School; his mother had been a senior mistress at Lincoln Training College for teachers.
+His father was Bursar and art master at Cranleigh School; his mother had been a senior mistress at Lincoln Training College for teachers.
 Both of his parents were mathematically inclined, though neither had a university education.
 He and his sister Gertrude "Gertie" Emily Hardy (1878–1963) were brought up by their educationally enlightened parents in a typical Victorian nursery attended by a nurse.
 At an early age, he argued with his nurse about the existence of Santa Claus and the efficacy of prayer.
 He read aloud to his sister books such as Don Quixote, Gulliver's Travels, and Robinson Crusoe.

 Hardy's own natural affinity for mathematics was perceptible at an early age.
 When just two years old, he wrote numbers up to millions, and when taken to church he amused himself by factorising the numbers of the hymns.

 After schooling at Cranleigh, Hardy was awarded a scholarship to Winchester College for his mathematical work.
 In 1896, he entered Trinity College, Cambridge.
 He was first tutored under Robert Rumsey Webb, but found it unsatisfying, and briefly considered switching to history.
-He then was tutored by Augustus Love, who recommended him to read Camille Jordan's Cours d'analyse, which taught him for the first time "what mathematics really meant".
+He then was tutored by Augustus Love, who recommended that he read Camille Jordan's Cours d'analyse, which taught him for the first time "what mathematics really meant".
 After only two years of preparation under his coach, Robert Alfred Herman, Hardy was fourth in the Mathematics Tripos examination.
 Years later, he sought to abolish the Tripos system, as he felt that it was becoming more an end in itself than a means to an end.
 While at university, Hardy joined the Cambridge Apostles, an elite, intellectual secret society.